Our Philosophy

 The Chef

-I'm Rebecca, and I came to Maine by way of California, where I grew up sourcing food that was organic, local, and seasonal.
-For my family, these weren't trends, they were a way of demonstrating love for the people at our table, for the farmers growing our food, and a deep care for the land sustaining all of us.
+I'm Rebecca, chef and founder of Maine Wedding Provisions.
+I came to Maine by way of California, where I grew up eating organic, locally, and seasonally.
+For my parents, this was how they demonstrated love for the people at our table, for the farmers growing our food, and a deep care for the land sustaining all of us.

-That conviction followed me to Maine, where I fell in love with the resilience of its farmers, the sweetness of berries in summer, and the particular joy of meals that celebrate exactly where you are and what the season is offering right now.
+My family’s values followed me to Maine, where I fell in love with the resilience of its farmers, the sweetness of berries in summer, the sulfuric spice of emerald ramps in early spring, ingredients shaped by the unique terroir and fleeting seasonality of my chosen home.

-Before founding Maine Wedding Provisions, I cooked at the Ceres Community Project in California — a nonprofit where teen volunteers prepared healing meals for cancer patients and their families.
+Before founding Maine Wedding Provisions, I held the youth program at Ceres Community Project in California, a nonprofit where teen volunteers prepare healing meals for cancer patients and their families.
 It was a profound reminder of what food can do beyond nourishment: It can restore, connect, and make someone feel genuinely held.
-That understanding shapes every gathering I cook for.
+This philosophy shapes every gathering I hold.

 Rooted in Maine, Guided by Season